13 Visualising data with ggplot2

 Figure 13.63: Setting limits

-, flips the axes and is useful to
+Another coordinate system coord_flip, flips the axes and is useful to

 flip the axes.
-One thing to note that here x
+One thing to note that here x axis is drawn vertically

-and thus, if any geom
+and thus, if any geom is drawn which takes x value will take the

 values from vertical axis and not from horizontal axis.